-• Strategies to support a parent with a disability through a child custody process.

-- A tip sheet for staff on how to advocate within the criminal justice system for improved accessibility for survivors with disabilities and Deaf survivors. - Guidelines for staff on how to safeguard the mental health records of the people they serve. - A tip sheet for supporting survivors with disabilities and Deaf survivors in identifying appropriate civil protections.
+- Strategies to support a parent with a disability through a child custody process. - A tip sheet for staff on how to advocate within the criminal justice system for improved accessibility for survivors with disabilities and Deaf survivors. - Guidelines for staff on how to safeguard the mental health records of the people they serve. - A tip sheet for supporting survivors with disabilities and Deaf survivors in identifying appropriate civil protections.

-Seeking protection through the civil legal system and criminal justice system is an important option for survivors of domestic violence.
+Seeking protection through the civil legal and criminal justice systems is an important option for survivors of domestic violence.
 Survivors rely on the civil legal system for civil protection orders, temporary and permanent custody decisions, and divorce decrees.
-Survivors rely on the criminal justice system to respond to dangerous situations and ultimately hold their abusers accountable.
-Dual programs, in recognition of the important roles these systems play and the difficulty a layperson faces in navigating them, offer domestic violence survivors legal advocacy services.
+Survivors rely on the criminal justice system to respond during a dangerous situation and ultimately hold their abusers accountable.
+Residential domestic violence programs, in recognition of the important roles these systems play and the difficulty a layperson faces in navigating them, offer residents in their shelters legal advocacy services.
 Legal advocates guide survivors through the complexities of the legal system and are resourced with information, training, and guidelines to effectively support survivors.
 Meeting the needs of survivors with disabilities and Deaf survivors who are involved with the legal system requires legal advocates to have specialized knowledge and skills.
-Dual programs can help their staff members expand their capacity in this area by making concrete and practical resources available.
+Residential domestic violence programs can help their staff members expand their capacity in this area by making concrete and practical resources available.